 10) Trump Sold People As An “Outsider”

-Because he was never someone who previously held public office, many assumed this is all it takes be be an “outsider.”
+Because he was never someone who previously held public office, many assumed this is all it takes to be an “outsider.”
 But I believe this is only a part of that equation.
 One should also refuse to fund or support individuals who are considered the “establishment.”
 The fact is Trump has a history of giving money to Mitch McConnell and the establishment to defeat the Tea Party.
 Now as a businessman, the Trump base always claims that it was ok for him to give money to everyone because, well, he was just doing “business.”
 However, this does not have to be the case.
 There are many principled business people out there who choose not to give to anyone.
 Ultimately, Trump had the free will, and he chose to give money to many Democrats and establishment Republicans when he had no obligation to.

 9) Current Events in the News

-Trump ran on a platform of “telling it like it is”, while opposing illegal immigration and Islamic extremism.
-The individual cases of shootings, crossings at the southern border, and worldwide bombings that have taken place helped make Trump’s point, because voters remember when Trump ran with this outline from his opening speech to kickoff his presidential campaign.
+Trump ran on a platform of “telling it like it is” while opposing illegal immigration and Islamic extremism.
+The individual cases of shootings, crossings at the southern border, and worldwide bombings that have taken place helped make Trump’s point because voters remember when Trump ran with this outline from his opening speech to kick off his presidential campaign.

 8) Trump Had The Most Name Recognition